 Florida is home to more than 30,000 lakes that cover a little more than 3 million acres total, each being its own unique body of water.
-Ranging from large to small, surrounded by a variety plants and animals, it's unlikely you'll have the same experience on two different lakes.
-In this blog, we'll introduce you to Lake Cypress and go over 3 things you probably didn't know about the lake!
+Ranging from large to small, surrounded by a variety of plants and animals, it's unlikely you'll have the same experience on two different lakes.
+In this blog, we'll introduce you to Lake Cypress and go over three things you probably didn't know about the lake!

-1. All of the water in Lake Cypress is rain water that flows down from Shingle Creek
+1. All of the water in Lake Cypress is rainwater that flows down from Shingle Creek

-Lake Cypress is more than just a lake we operate our airboat tours on, it also happens to be a part of the headwaters of the Everglades!
+Lake Cypress is more than just a lake we operate our airboat tours on.
+It also happens to be a part of the headwaters of the Everglades!
 Spanning far beyond the 1.5-million-acre national park near Miami, the Everglades is actually a vast ecosystem encompassing millions of acres of undeveloped land between Central Florida and South Florida.
 Starting from the Kissimmee River, the water overflows through East Lake Tohopekaliga, Lake Cypress, Lake Hatchineha, Lake Kissimmee, and all the way down to Lake Okeechobee where it eventually flows out into the ocean.

 2. An estimated 800 to 1,000 gators are living in Lake Cypress

 Out of an estimated 5 million American alligators living in the Southeastern United States, about 1.25 million of them live in Florida alone.
 Lakes like Lake Cypress provide a more hospitable environment for alligators than rivers, as the waters are calmer, there is an abundance of food, and easy access to marshland to sunbathe or create a nest for their young.
 Although no one has actually gotten in the water and tried to count how many alligators live in and around Lake Cypress, we estimate that at least 800 to 1,000 live here.

 3. The reason the water is murky/black-ish is because of tannic acid